LetterBoxd-Stats/letterboxd-api/README.md

 ---

-## Scraping
+## Scraping and Stats

-This project includes a preconfigured GitHub Actions workflow that automatically triggers the scraper on a schedule (see `.github/workflows/scrape.yml`).
+This project includes a preconfigured GitHub Actions workflow that automatically triggers the scraper and computes stats on a schedule (see `.github/workflows/scrape.yml`).
 This GitHub Action can also be triggered manually through the GitHub GUI.
 If you're setting this up in your own GitHub repo, ensure your GitHub repository secrets are configured.

 The schedule is defined using cron syntax in the workflow file: